Change Homes for Climate Solar Program FAQ

 Energy efficiency programs are among the lowest cost ways to reduce greenhouse gas emissions.

 Energy efficiency programs will create jobs in construction and energy services and grow future-ready industries such as solar generation.

 Part of the mandate for the City of Edmonton is to promote the energy efficiency and community energy services industry in Edmonton so it is anticipated there will be employment in many different areas of this emerging field.

-Contact the Solar Energy Society of Alberta or the Canadian Solar Industries Association to learn more about employment opportunities in this industry.
+Contact Solar Alberta or the Canadian Renewable Energy Association to learn more about employment opportunities in this industry.